Breach of Statutory Duty Lecture

 So the generally applicable principle is that statutes which include specific remedies are less likely to be enforceable in another way (i.e. via tortious remedy).

-That being said, the imposition of a criminal penalty will not always mean that civil remedy will not be available (especially when the act is aimed at protecting a particular group).
+That being said, the imposition of a criminal penalty will not always mean that a civil remedy will not be available (especially when the act is aimed at protecting a particular group).
 This can be seen to occur in Groves v Lord Wimborne [1898] 2 QB 402.
 The claimant caught his arm in an industrial winch, injuring him to the extent that his arm had to be amputated.
-The winch should have been protected with a protective fence, as per the Factory and Workshop Act 1978, which specified criminal sanctions for violations.
+The winch should have been protected with a protective fence, as per the Factory and Workshop Act 1878, which specified criminal sanctions for violations.
 The claim nonetheless succeeded - the courts held that criminal enforcement would itself have been unlikely (and thus an ineffectual remedy for breaches), and that it would be unreasonable to prevent the claimant - who the act purported to protect - from actually applying the law once he had been injured by a breach.

 It has also been established that tortious remedies are less likely to be available if a statute includes a number of different ways to enforce it.
-Consider a statute which includes 100 different ways to enforce its content - injunctions, criminal sanctions, inspection on demand by a third party etc. - this demonstrates that Parliament have thought long and hard about how the statute should be practically implemented.
+Consider a statute which includes many different ways to enforce its content - injunctions, criminal sanctions, inspection on demand by a third party etc. - this demonstrates that Parliament has thought long and hard about how the statute should be practically implemented.
 It would thus be improper for the courts to add to this list of enforcement measures with civil liability.
 This principle can be seen in Issa and another v Hackney London Borough Council [1997] 1 All ER 999.
 The claimants lived in accommodation which was owned by the defendant.
 A health inspector discovered significant condensation issues, as well as resulting mould growth.
 This was considered a nuisance under the Public Health Act 1936, and the defendants were fined accordingly.
 The claimants then brought a claim for ill-health resulting from the mould, on the basis that the defendant had breached the aforementioned statute.
 The courts denied the claim on the basis that the fine imposed was but one of a number of possible enforcement measures.
 The courts therefore rejected the notion of civil liability under the Act, and the claim was dismissed.

 Furthermore, the courts will also examine the nature of the relevant statute in determining whether civil liability is possible.
-If it is aimed at promoting a communal benefit (e.g. a statute aimed at preventing trade with Rhodesia) then this will also make it unlikely that it can be used in a the individualistic proceedings of a tort claim.
+If it is aimed at promoting a communal benefit (e.g. a statute aimed at preventing trade with Rhodesia) then this will also make it unlikely that it can be used in the individualistic proceedings of a tort claim.
 There exist two important exceptions to this rule, however.
 Firstly, where an act is aimed at benefitting a particular class of individuals, then this makes it more likely that the courts will allow members of that class to bring a case in tort.
-Secondly, when the claimant has suffered damage which is particular, direct, substantial, and different from the general public, this will make it more likely that a claim can be made.
+Secondly, when the claimant has suffered damage which is particular, direct, substantial, and different from that suffered by the general public, this will make it more likely that a claim can be made.

-It can thus be held that whilst a number of principles apply to the application of statute in tort, there is no concrete rule which forbids the practice.
+It can thus be said that whilst a number of principles apply to the application of statute in tort, there is no concrete rule which forbids the practice.
 Indeed, one of the few rules which can be said to have blanket effect is that the courts are obliged to take a holistic interpretation of the relevant Act, as per Lord Simonds in Cutler (discussed above):

 "The only rule which in all circumstances is valid is that the answer must depend on a consideration of the whole Act and the circumstances, including the pre-existing law, in which it was enacted."

-- Lord Simonds, at 548
+- Lord Simonds, at 548.

 Elements of the Tort of Statutory Breach

-The elements which are applicable in determining whether an employer has made a tortious breach of statute are helpfully similar to those of general negligence.
+The elements which are applicable in determining whether a defendant has made a tortious breach of statute are helpfully similar to those of general negligence.
 There must be a statutory duty owed to the claimant, there must be a breach of that duty by the defendant, there must be damage to the claimant, and that damage must have been caused by the breach of the statutory duty.

 Establishing a Statutory Duty